jaci-hub/divide21X/README.md

 # Divide21X — A Reasoning Benchmark for Large Language Models (LLMs)

-Divide21X is a daily, automated benchmark that evaluates the symbolic mathematical reasoning of Large Language Models (LLMs).
+Divide21X is a daily, automated benchmark that evaluates the symbolic reasoning of Large Language Models (LLMs).
 Every day, a challenge is generated, sent to multiple LLM APIs, and graded against a deterministic simulator.
 The goal is to measure true reasoning ability, not pattern recognition, memorization, or heuristics.